-Tom Thumb is now rigged as a standard masthead bermudan sloop with inner forestay for working stays’ls, running backstays and a long boom for the mains’l.
+Tom Thumb is now rigged as a masthead bermudan sloop with a standard long boom for the mains’l.
 The standing, or ‘preventer’ backstay is taken to the usual Vertue double boomkin.
-This bullet-proof rig has enabled these diminutive boats to be driven hard, as evidenced by the exploits of sister-ships such as Cardinal Vertue V19 and Vertue xxxv.

 These photos of Tom Thumb before her recent refit show her to be a fairly straightforward Vertue of the 1960’s.
 Kimber’s had previously built one of the early boats, Francolin V6 at their yard just before the War.
 We hope to be able to show more recent photos in due course.